 Training and segmenting in one step

-Using a so-called “unsupervised” approach, the matching model can be trained and applied iteratively using a single data set.
+Using a so-called “unsupervised” approach, a study-specific matching model can be trained and applied iteratively using a group of datasets.
 The

 pnt-em experiment script is available to perform this function.
 We begin by creating a design file, which collects together parameters common to several scripts and tells TractoR where to find our data, and sets the tract of interest.
 For this tutorial we assume the data are in subdirectories of /data.
 (In this case you will need to provide your own data, since one session is not enough.)
 The design file, “design.yaml”, will therefore look something like this: